McLarenAppliedTechnologies/mat.tap.query.api/docs/Authorization.md

 Note that unless otherwise configured, your refresh token will change each time you refresh the token.
 More information about configuring refresh token, refer to [Identity Server](/docs/IdentityServer.md/#create-new-client) section.

+# Authorization

+TAPI for InfluxDb API supports Role-based access.
+Currently, the API supports two roles: Admin and Default user.
+The role-based access control system is implemented using user claims making it more general and flexible.
+When you first setup Identity Server, an admin account will be automatically create for you as described in [Getting Access Token](#getting-access-token) section.

+## Differences between Admin and Default User

+Admin user can access all the API resources available while Default user accountis unable or has restricted access to the following resources.

+ - User management APIs: Default user can only view information related  to his/her own account.
+Default user cannot view other user profiles, cannot create/update/delete any user account.
+ - Client management APIs: Default user can register clients under his/her account.
+ - TAPI Resources: Default user can access all TAPI resources with restricted access to connections resource.
+Under connections resource, a default user can only access connection identifiers.
+Create/update/delete connections or viewing detailed information of connections such as connection strings requires an Admin account.

+ Since, admin account has unrestricted access to all resource, please change the credenntials (username/password) of the default user as soon as possible after setting up the authentication server.
+Documentation for this can be found at [Identity Server](/docs/IdentityServer.md).
+Also, follow usual precautions with passwords such as strong password (our API enforces some restrictions around valid passwords) and changing them regularly.
+Create Default users for normal API usage.